Well Dunn: Early years (1987–1992)

-Reunion
+Reunion (1992)

 In June 1992, Doll and King reunited to win the WWC World Tag Team Championship from Doug Masters and Ron Starr.
 On August 1, the title was vacated due to a controversial finish in a match against a tag team known as Solid Gold.
 King replaced Doll with Ray González to win the vacant title.
 The team got back together again in the USWA, where they defeated The Moondogs to win the tag team belts for a fourth time together.

 Due to an interpromotional agreement between the USWA and the World Wrestling Federation, Doll and King wrestled at several events alongside WWF wrestlers.
 While in Tennessee, the team showed a "blatant disregard for the rules" and were involved in a storyline in which they were suspended indefinitely from the USWA as a result.

-World Wrestling Federation
+World Wrestling Federation (1993–1995)

 1993

 The team signed with the WWF and took on the new name Well Dunn, with Doll competing as Steven Dunn and King wrestling under the name Timothy Well.
 They wore bow ties in addition to wrestling singlets with thongs over top.
 This led wrestling author RD Reynolds to state that the team was "proof positive that bow ties and thongs do not match".
 On June 15, 1993, they wrestled in their first official WWF match and defeated the team of Tito Santana and Virgil.
 It was in the WWF that Well Dunn "first experienced widespread fame".
 In the WWF, they continued to wrestle as heels (rule breakers) and were described as "among the sneakiest and most cunning" teams in the promotion.

 The team made its WWF television debut on the July 8, 1993, episode of WWF Superstars in a loss to The Smoking Gunns.
 They teamed with Blake Beverly in a loss to Tatanka and The Steiner Brothers on July 16.
 They continued to face the WWF's top face (fan favorite) tag teams, including The Smoking Gunns and Men on a Mission.

 In August, manager Harvey Wippleman began appearing with the team.
 On the October 10 episode of All-American Wrestling, they defeated Smoky Mountain Wrestling Tag Team Champions The Rock 'n' Roll Express by countout, but did not win the championship.
 On October 8, 1993, Well Dunn wrestled their first match against The Bushwhackers, who became the team's longtime rivals in a series of comedy matches.
 During a match against Men on a Mission, Timothy Well sustained an injury.
 This forced the team out of action in the WWF for several months, although they did return to competing in Tennessee.